klaudiosinani/singlie/readme.md

 TypeScript implementation of singly circular and linear linked list data-structures with comprehensive property-based test coverage

+The codebase uses zero production dependencies and it weights ~1 kB minified and gzipped.

 Visit the [contributing guidelines](https://github.com/klaudiosinani/singlie/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 ## Contents